• Skip to primary navigation

 Instructions

-• In the bowl of an electric mixer, cream the butter, brown sugar, granulated sugar, and orange zest until light and fluffy.
+• In the bowl of an electric mixer, combine butter, brown sugar, granulated sugar, and orange zest until light and fluffy.
 Scrape the bowl

 • Mix in the vanilla and eggs, one at a time, scraping in between additions.